ikunetwork/WhitePaper/README.md

-#  IKU - Better Drugs.
-Better Tricks.
+#  IKU - The New Digital License

+## Trading Clinical Trial Data Rights as a Method of Advancing Drug Discovery

 Working Draft, Version 0.99 March 25, 2018